lmoss6/bzan552/Case_3_-_Donation_Area_Associations.md

 ![](Case_3_-_Donation_Area_Associations_files/figure-markdown_github/unnamed-chunk-6-1.png)

 When we looked at the data, we saw that while 3,192 donors made a gift to the Department of Business Administration in FY18, only 55 donors made a gift to Scholarships.
 However, of these 55, 52 of them also made a gift to the Department of Business Administration.
-Therefore, as an example, if the goal was to increase the number of donors to a particular area - such as Scholarships - and we knew there was a strong association between this department and Business Administration, which donors to Business Administration would be the best prospects to also be solicited for a gift to Scholarships?
+Therefore, we could better identify the best prospects who would give to both areas since there was a strong association between giving to Scholarships and Business Administration.

 The first step we took to start this part of the analysis was to identify which 52 people had made a gift to both areas to use as our target group.